 How To Choose a Processor

 Making sure you get the correct processor is critical for any PC build as it can either mean you have a computer that you can simply maintain with a new graphics card every couple of years or if you make the wrong decision you have to change the whole system.
 Take my previous computer, for example, I started with an Intel Core i5 2500K, GTX 560Ti and a 500GB hard drive back in 2011.
 In 2013 I upgraded to a 1TB hard Drive and 250GB SSD.
 Then in 2015, I upgraded to a GTX 970.
 Through all of these minor upgrades, my motherboard and CPU remained the same.
-Then early 2017 I upgraded that machine one last time with a GTX 1080.
+I upgraded that machine one last time with the best GTX 1080.

 With the upgraded graphics card in 2017 I started to feel the age of the i5 2500K kick in, simply put my CPU was maxing out in most games I was playing.
 So, in May 2017 I upgraded to the best CPU for my use case.
 The i7 7700K.